Coastal Texas I

 Fort Anáhuac

-Ruins remain of a Mexican adobe two-gun fort built to halt American immigration into Texas.
-The garrison's barracks were located in town, which were also later used as a jail.
-Attacked by Texan rebels in June 1832, then abandoned the next month.
+Ruins remain of a Mexican adobe-walled (85 x 55 feet ?) two-gun fort built to halt American immigration into Texas.
+The garrison's barracks were originally located in town, which were later used as the town jail.
+Completed in 1831, attacked by Texan rebels in June 1832, then abandoned the next month.
 Briefly regarrisoned in 1835 by Mexican customs agents and an armed guard detail before captured by Texan forces under William Travis in June 1835.
-Later dismantled by settlers for the bricks.
+Later dismantled (after 1836) by settlers for the bricks.
 The town had earlier become a port-of-entry for American settlers in 1821.
-Recent excavations have unearthed the 30-by-40-foot foundations.
-Site is now a municipal park about one mile south of town at Perry's Point on TX 563.
-See also Handbook of Texas Online.
+Recent excavations have unearthed a 30-by-40-foot foundation of part of the compound, which also included a well and an underground tunnel to a magazine.
+Site is now a municipal park on a bluff about one mile south of town at Perry's Point on TX 563.

 Fort Chambers